Ant Care & Keeping, Ant Facts & Stories

 • Month 12: 10,000 to 20,000 workers, depending on feeding.

 • Month 18: 30,000 to 60,000 workers.
 Multiple modules needed.
-The colony now eats more than most household terrariums.
+Colony now eats more than most household terrariums.

-• Year 3+: well past 100,000 if you have kept the colony fed.
+• Year 3+: well past 100,000 if you’ve kept up the feeding.

 Six mistakes that kill Carebara colonies